Temple of the Black Light

-The MLO released Liber Azerate, a modern grimoire written by the founder Vlad Nemisis Khosnood, whose title was Magister Templi and nicknamed Frater Nemidial, in 2002.
-It was released on the internet in Swedish and Norwegian.
+The Temple of the Black Light released Liber Azerate, a modern grimoire written by Khoshnood – who then held the title of Magister Templi and went by the nickname "Frater Nemidial" – in 2002.
+It was released on the internet in the Swedish and Norwegian languages.
 Azerate is the hidden name of the "eleven anti-cosmic gods" described in the book.
-A related musical work is the 2006 Dissection album Reinkaos, the lyrics of which were co-written by Vlad, and which Jon Nödtveidt explained was "based on the book Liber Azerate and the teachings of MLO".
-The MLO propagate "Chaos-Gnostic Satanism" or "Current 218".
+A related musical work is the 2006 Dissection album Reinkaos, the lyrics of which were co-written by Khoshnood, and which Nödtveidt said was "based on the book Liber Azerate and the teachings of MLO."
+The Temple of the Black Light advocates an ideology it calls "Chaos-Gnostic Satanism," which it also refers to as "Current 218."